mirror-shades/doxa/docs/tetras.md

 Special attention should (not) be paid to the else clause.
 The else clause is exactly what it sounds like - "if a condition is ment, then do x, OR ELSE, do y".
 As we now know, both will always trigger a condition, and neither will never trigger a condition.
 The effect with else blocks is then as you would assume, both with never trigger an else clause, and neither will always trigger an else clause.

 ```
-const zombie is both;
+const zombie is both
-const angel is neither;
+const angel is neither

 function living(alive :: tetra) {
-    if alive then "I am alive"? else "I am not alive"?;
+    if alive then "I am alive"? else "I am not alive"?
-    if not alive then "I am dead"? else "I am not dead"?;
+    if not alive then "I am dead"? else "I am not dead"?
 }

-"zombie"?;
+"zombie"?
-living(zombie);
+living(zombie)
-"angel"?;
+"angel"?
-living(angel);
+living(angel)
 ```

 ```